 They didn’t have anyone booked to play with me and I guess the tee sheet was rather empty that morning.
 So, Charlie was essentially my personal caddie for the day.
 He was one of the few positive aspects of the Wynn experience.
 We got along well and he figured out quickly what help/information I did and didn’t like out on the course.
 He has worked at the course since day one (well since day one after the old Desert Inn course was completely renovated and reopened as Wynn in 2000), so he had a lot of insight and information to share.

 The Wynn course was designed by Tom Fazio, which usually means good things.
 I can say that the layout is fantastic and has all the challenge, charm and character of a Fazio course.
 It has a great look and landscaping, and then it has a lot of added “cool factor” being located behind the copper-colored Wynn/Encore towers.
 You get plenty of views of The Venetian, the High Roller ferris wheel thing, The Stratosphere and other buildings along this part of The Strip.
-And though it is very close by and almost perfectly in between the Wynn/Encore buildings, you rarely get clear glimpses of the Trump building.
+And though it is very close by and almost perfectly in between the Wynn/Encore buildings, you rarely get clear glimpses of the Trump building across the street.
 Hooray!

 Most of the course runs north and south, so you don’t get too many harsh sun-in-eyes moments when facing east on a desert course in the early morning.
 There are a few that face somewhat east, so that hurt some pictures, and then there is only one hole facing due west.